Welcome to the Pandemic Mitigation Collaborative (PMC)

 A multi-layered approach remains necessary to reduce the burden of COVID-19.
 The PMC-19 logo shows our version of the "swiss cheese" model.
 Each layer of mitigation is important but less than 100% effective.
 By using multiple layers, we can reduce the number of reinfections and their impact on individuals, families, and society.
 See video.

-Transmission remains high, and will likely get worse in late 2023.
+Annual COVID transmission remains high.
 Thus, accurate monitoring, testing, isolation, remote activities, masking, air cleaning, boosters, and other mitigation remain important.
 Droplet-based precautions (handwashing, hand sanitizer, surface cleaning) are ineffective against airborne illness.
 Accordingly, a prudent public health response would be to improve testing, masking, and air cleaning.

 Projects

-Oncology guidelines and pilot study to provide comprehensive pandemic support for people with cancer
+Oncology guidelines and the "COVI-CAN" pilot study to provide comprehensive COVID-19 pandemic support for people with cancer

 Creating safer classrooms using comprehensive COVID mitigation

-Our Video on Air Cleaning with School Example
+Our Video on Air Cleaning with School Examples

 Helping communities to wear high-quality, well-fitting masks